ericbulloch/kwmd/README.md

 The [tools folder](tools/) contains a list of tools that I regularly use and, most importantly, examples of how they are used.
 Most of the tools come by default with Kali Linux.
 I reference these pages often when I work on a capture the flag event.

+## Vulnerabilities

+The [vulnerabilities folder](vulnerabilities/) has information about the OWASP 2021 Top Ten vulnerabilities.
+Each vulnerabilitY is explained and examples of how it is found in the wild are provided.

+Each vulnerabilitY has a list of best practices and links to exercises that use that vulnerability.

 ## Write-Ups

 I want to help others who are learning about cybersecurity.
 There are many capture the flag machines and events available to learn from.
 Below is a list of platforms that have capture the flag machines, grouped by provider (TryHackMe, VulnHub, etc.).
 I then list the write-ups that I have for each platform.